onedwd/ios_data/source/tools.rst

   #.
 Be careful when using wild card to search for variables. e.g. temperature\* will return all temperatures including 'temperature:lab' which might not be what you wanted...
   #.
 Only return 1000 results
   #.
 Need manual path manipulation in order to use for :ref:`ios-shell-label`
+  #.
+If you are using 'Channel Name' to search, make sure you set the 'Condition =' to 'present'
+  #.
+'Refine Search' function does NOT retain the information that you put in for the channel name
   #. anything else?